 Outstanding schools are one reason many people live in Lake County, and forest preserves enhance their fine work.
 We bring both nature and history alive year-round through exceptional programs and facilities.

 Field trips, after school programs, scout tours, classroom presentations and family outings offer myriad ways for your kids to learn.
 Fun and adventure are emphasized through hands-on experiences.

 Our educators offer a variety of fun and informative programs for seniors, including nature or history themed presentations and seasonal Habitat Walks in preserves across the county.
 In addition, senior groups can assemble for guided tours at special facilities of interest including Fort Sheridan Forest Preserve, the Adlai E. Stevenson Historic Home and Ryerson Woods.
-At the Lake County Discovery Museum, daily admission for seniors is just $3.
+At the Dunn Museum, daily admission for seniors is just $3.